Careers360 Logo

 Examples include:

-- Cells present in the male testes that are responsible for the production of androgen (male sex hormone) portion of the stroma.
+- Cells present in the male testes that are responsible for the production of the androgen (male sex hormone) portion of the stroma.

 - Interstitial cell of Cajal (ICC) Leydig cells.